 They can then hold on to these coins and reduce the supply.
 Prices tend to rise and increase the value of the coins they have just purchased.
 This is a very simplistic take on how whales can affect the market, but it demonstrates the power that they wield.

-For most people, the answer is no. At the end of the day, it is in the interest of crypto whales for the value of their coins to be high (the exception to this being if they are planning to completely withdraw from the market for some reason).
-Jumping on every wave a bitcoin whale makes will have you chasing your tail and take up a lot of time.
+For most people, the answer is no. At the end of the day, it’s in the interest of crypto whales for the value of their coins to be high (the exception to this being if they’re planning to completely withdraw from the market for some reason).
+Jumping on every wave a Bitcoin whale makes will have you chasing your tail and take up a lot of time.
 Making sure that you are keeping an eye on the market in general and having a view on why things are moving the way that they are is a better long-term strategy that can help you spot and avoid manipulation by whales.

 In long-term investing, having an idea of when you want to come out of the market or a minimum profit you want to make, and sticking to your plan is going to keep you from making rash decisions.
 For short-term crypto trading, setting your stop loss, and sticking to it is going to offer the same protection.